 (d) Amount of penalty.

-(1) The amount of the penalty may not exceed $1,000 for each violation, except for violations of §125.31(b)(6) of this title (pertaining to General Functions), which are limited to $500.
+(1) The amount of the penalty may not exceed $1,000 for each violation, except for violations of §506.31(b)(6) of this chapter (relating to General Functions) , which are limited to $500.
 Each day a violation continues or occurs is a separate violation for purposes of imposing a penalty.
 The total amount of the penalty assessed for a violation continuing or occurring on separate days under this paragraph may not exceed $5,000.

-(2) In determining the amount of an administrative penalty assessed under this section, the department shall consider:
+(2) In determining the amount of an administrative penalty assessed under this section, HHSC shall consider:

 (A) the seriousness of the violation, including the nature, circumstances, extent, and gravity of the violation;